-Every 2-3 years, I shift focus slightly.
-But this time, I’m opting for a career change: I’m moving from PR to social video production.
+Every 2-3 years, I shift my professional focus.
+This time, I’m moving from PR to social video production and distribution.

 Reading time: 5 minutes